devleaks/storyrevealerjs/README.md

 [here](http://www.gaa.ie/sportteller-content/stories/1/1/55b33bda-d289-41a6-ba6e-a3e094201f36/index.html#Slide_2),
 and
 [here](http://www.europeantour.com/sportteller/bmw-pga-championship-day-1-in-numbers.html)),
-here is a simpler, free, alternative.
+Storyrevealer is a simpler, free, alternative.

 Storyrevealer creates a single web page, called a newspaper, which contains stories.
 Stories in a newspaper are scrolled horizontally.
-A story is a list of pages.
-A single story is scrolled vertically.
+A story is a list of pages scrolled vertically.

 A page is a background image, animation, or video, with content laid over it.
-Content is a collection of information displayed as text, table, or graphics.
+The content of the page is a collection of information displayed as text, table, or graphics.

 Storyrevealer uses Reveal.js plugins, like the Anything plugin, to display and animate your content.
 (Anything plugin is so generic that you can really stick anything in a slide' section)

+It also uses some JS libraries like animate.js, mustache, d3 (request and selection).0

 Storyrevealer just started, so expect documentation, tests, and more examples in the following weeks.